lynerlwl/lynerlwl.github.io/src/index.md

 # Welcome!

 My name is Wei Lun, and you can also call me Lyner.
-I am a PhD (Computing) candidate at Sunway University, where I am also a [Research Assistant](research/project.md) and [Teaching Assistant](personal/experience.md).
-I work on small sample learning in semantic segmentation in my PhD research.
-My current research interest is in **representation learning**, and I am looking at using the graph to represent the image.
+I am a PhD (Computing) candidate at [Sunway University](https://university.sunway.edu.my/), where I am also a [Research Assistant](personal/experience.md) and [Teaching Assistant](personal/experience.md).
+In my PhD research, I am looking at using the graph to represent the image for semantic segmentation.
 My list of publications can be seen [here](research/publication.md).
+As a computer science researcher, I try to demystify concepts in artificial intelligence related to my research interest.
+I am planning to write about them soon.

 ## Quick update